-The New Parent Support Program is a free, voluntary service that offers education and support to Fort Polk families expecting a baby or with a child under the age of 36 months.
-Our team of registered nurses and a social worker understand the stressors of parenting and the unique challenges of raising a family in the military.
-We provide encouragement and education throughout your pregnancy, after delivery and during all stages of development for your newborn and young child.
+The New Parent Support Program is a free, voluntary service that offers education and support to Fort Polk parents expecting a baby or with a child under the age of 36 months.
+Our team of registered nurses (RNs) and a social worker (LCSW), understand the stressors of parenting and the unique challenges of raising a family in the military.
+We provide encouragement and education throughout your pregnancy, after delivery, and during all stages of development for your newborn and young child

 Baby Boot Camp